ionStici/tools/mds/git/git-refresher.md

 1. Create a lightweight tag
 2. Create an annotated tag on a particular commit
 3. List all tags
+4. Use `git show` to inspect the annotated tag
-4. Move HEAD at a particular commit using a tag
+5. Move HEAD at a particular commit using a tag
-5. Delete a tag
+6. Delete a tag
-6. Push tags to a remote
+7. Push tags to a remote